Graeme Craig Smith

-Smith's leadership and his batting are all about being direct and upfront.
-The subtleties of captaincy have grown into his game, but he is still at his most comfortable surging once more unto the breach himself with a cursory backward glance to see if his men are following.
+Smith's leadership and his batting were all about being direct and upfront.
+The subtleties of captaincy grew into his game, but he was still at his most comfortable surging once more unto the breach himself with a cursory backward glance to see if his men were following.

-His batting is similarly forthright: anything bowled near his pads will be sent screaming through midwicket.
-Anything drivable on the off-side will be driven, brutally, often inelegantly, but always effectively.
-Square of jaw and shoulder, they don't call him "Biff" for nothing.
-With Smith, what you see really is what you get.
+His batting was similarly forthright: anything bowled near his pads was sent screaming through midwicket.
+Anything drivable on the off side was driven, brutally, often inelegantly, but always effectively.
+Square of jaw and shoulder, they didn't call him "Biff" for nothing.

 Smith can hardly be blamed for doing things his own way.
-He was, after all, handed the reins at 22 - which made him his country's youngest captain - and tasked with rebuilding South Africans' faith in the integrity of game itself.
-That precious jewel had been shattered by Hansie Cronje's immoral greed and it was not restored completely under Shaun Pollock's sincere but undemonstrative leadership.
+He was, after all, handed the reins at 22 - which made him his country's youngest captain - and tasked with rebuilding South Africans' faith in the integrity of game itself, which had been shattered by Hansie Cronje's greed and it was not restored completely under Shaun Pollock's sincere but undemonstrative leadership.

-The double centuries Smith scored in his 11th and 12th Tests, and just his third and fourth as captain, in England in 2003 made for an ironclad argument to retain his overtly direct approach to getting the job done.
+The double-centuries he scored in his 11th and 12th Tests, and just his third and fourth as captain, in England in 2003 made for an ironclad argument to retain his overtly direct approach to getting the job done.

 Batting & Fielding